Tatenda-Prince/My-AWS-Custom-Webpage-Using-Bash-Script/README.md

 Continue to select the desired Amazon AMI —

 We will choose the “Amazon Linux 2 AMI” of the latest 5.10 Kernel with a 64-bit (x86) architecture, as seen below.

+Proceed to the Instance Type options —

+We will choose the “t2.micro” which is part of the AWS free tier.
+This instance type offers 750 hours free use of Linux and Windows instances each month for one year for new AWS customers.